iLaimiK/MagVarUpdate/doc/supplementary-tutorial.md

   description:
     - You should output the update analysis in the end of the next response, following the variables list defined in <status_current_variables> section which will be provided by the previous turn.
     - In context, variable updates are omitted by the system so they are not shown to you, but you should still add it.
-    - There are 4 commands can be used to adjust the data: `_.set`, `_.assign`, `_.remove` and `_.add`.
+    - There are 4 commands can be used to adjust the data.
-    - to set a certain value, use `_.set`, it supports 2 or 3 input args.
+    - _.set: Used to set a certain simple value (strings, numbers, booleans).
+It only supports 2 input args, and it doesn't support arrays or objects as inputs.
-    - to insert something into an array or object, use `_.assign`, it supports 2 or 3 input args.
+      _.assign: Used to insert something into an array or object.
+It supports 2 or 3 input args.
-    - to delete something from an object/array, use `_.remove`, it supports 1 or 2 input args.
+      _.remove: Used to delete something from an array or object.
+It supports 1 or 2 input args.
+      _.add: Used to add a delta to a number.
+It only supports 2 input args, and only supports modifications to numbers.
     - If you need to assign or remove multiple values, use `_.assign` or `_.remove` multiple times, not in a single command.
-    - to add a delta to a number, use `_.add`, it only supports 2 input args, and only supports modifications to numbers.
-    - It is allowed to use math expressions for number inputs.
   analysis:
     - You must rethink what variables are defined in the previous <status_current_variables> property, and analyze how to update each of them accordingly.
     - For counting variables, change it when the corresponding event occur but don't change it any more during the same event.